Turing Jobs: How to Become a Remote Developer?

 How do I get a job as a remote developer?

-Like I mentioned earlier, scoring a job as a remote developer is getting simpler by the minute.
+As I mentioned earlier, scoring a job as a remote developer is getting simpler by the minute.
 Through Turing.com, Silicon Valley and US-based companies hire for several remote roles.
 While only the top 1% of developers make it past Turing’s Silicon Valley-rivalling vetting process, there are ways you can dramatically increase your chances of becoming a Turing remote developer.
 I outline some of them below.
+You can check out this post if you want to get hired as a Turing engineer.

 First Things First, Be Prepared to Show Your Work